sasha-kap/TripAdvisor-Rankings/README.md

 ## Data Collection

 All the data that I used for this project came from the TripAdvisor website.
-I chose to work with NYC hotels and wrote web scraping (Scrapy) code to collect data on hotel characteristics and the reviews they have received and to place the data in a PostgreSQL database.
+I chose to work with NYC hotels and wrote web scraping (Scrapy) code to collect data on hotel characteristics and the reviews they have received, placing the data in a PostgreSQL database.
 Collected hotel features included: name, address, amenities, star rating, number of rooms, and price range.
 Review data included review text, review date, month of stay, type of travel, and bubble rating.
 There were 467 hotels identified in NYC under and I scraped a total of 100,000 reviews from their pages.

 ## Preprocessing